FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 The implementation will start with a simple test with a VarSet that has two properties `sizeCube1` and `sizeCube2` that drive the sizes of two simple cubes respectively.
 Then changing the property `sizeCube1` should only cause the first cube to be marked for recomputation and not the second.
-This test currently fails in FreeCAD.
-Currently, recomputation has no tests in FreeCAD.
-With this implementation, a test suite will be provided.
+This test would currently fail in FreeCAD.
+As of now, FreeCAD has not tests for recomputation, but this implementation will provide a test suite for recomputation and dependency checking.

 For exposed properties, the flag `App::Property::Status::User4` will be changed to `App::Property::Status::Exposed`.
 Please note that `User1`, `User2`, and